hao80206/NutriMate-project/Software Design Document.md

 1. User Authentication and Personalization
    - Secure login
    - Personalised dashboard to each user
-   - Customisable calories intake
+     - Customisable daily food intake
 2. Food database and search function
    - Extensive database of food with nutritional information
 3. Data Visualization
-   - Interactive chart and graphs for food intake such as
+   - Interactive pie chart and bar graphs for food intake such as
    - Visual representation for macronutrient
 4. Detailed Nutritional Analysis
    - Comprehensive breakdown of macronutrients (proteins, carbohydrates, fats) and micronutrients
-5. Calorie Calculator Settings
+5. Daily Nutrition Calculator:
-   - Customizable calories intake
+   - Customizable daily food intake
-   - Visual tracking with chart and graphs for day and week
+   - Calculate total nutritional consumption
-   - Achievement system to motivate user
+   - Visual tracking with chart and graphs for day.

 ### 1.3	Benefit Analysis